atomisthq/docs/docs/tutorials/prevent-new-vulnerabilities.md

   <img alt="DockerHub Success" src="../img/ratchet/dockerhub_success.png" width="300" />
 </figure>

-## 5. Configure a Docker Build
+## 5. Configure a docker build

-This project contains a GitHub actions workflow to build your Dockerfile.
+This project contains a GitHub Actions workflow to build your Dockerfile.
 Click on the Actions tab in the forked repo and confirm that the workflow is enabled

 <figure style="text-align: center;">